agentcooper/node-livejournal/README.md

 });
 ```

-You can access method list using `LiveJournal.jsonRPC.methods`.
+You can access method list using `LiveJournal.jsonrpc.methods`.

 ## Other docs and resources